SalomePlatform/shaper/src/SketchPlugin/doc/pointFeature.rst

 Point
 =====

-The feature Point creates a point in the current Sketch.
+Point feature creates a point in the current Sketch.

-To add new Point to the Sketch:
+To add a new Point to the Sketch:

 #. select in the Main Menu *Sketch - > Point* item  or
 #. click **Point** button in Sketch toolbar: